-"Services Start Date" means either the start date described in the Order Form or, if none is specified in the Order Form, the date Looker makes the Services available to Customer.
+"Services Start Date" means either the start date described in the Order Form or, in the absence of any such date, the date Google makes the Services available to Customer.

-"SLA" means the then-current service level agreements applicable to the Looker Hosted Deployment only, described at https://looker.com/trust-center/legal/sla-lss.
+"SLA" or "Service Level Agreement" means the then-current service level agreements applicable to the Looker Hosted Deployment only, described at

-"Suspend" or "Suspension" means disabling access to or use of the Services or components of the Services.
+"Suspend" or "Suspension" means disabling or limiting access to or use of the Services or components of the Services.

-"Taxes" means all government-imposed taxes, except for taxes based on Looker's net income, net worth, asset value, property value, or employment.
+"Taxes" means all government-imposed taxes, except for taxes based on Google's net income, net worth, asset value, property value, or employment.

 "Third-Party Legal Proceeding" means any formal legal proceeding filed by an unaffiliated third party before a court or government tribunal (including any appellate proceeding).

-"Trademark Guidelines" means Looker's Brand Terms and Conditions described at https://www.google.com/permissions/trademark/brand-terms.html.
+"Trademark Guidelines" means Google's Brand Terms and Conditions described at https://www.google.com/permissions/trademark/brand-terms.html.

 "URL" means a uniform resource locator address to a site on the internet.